Optimal Smart Card Reader Setup

 Protecting Communication Channels

-• Regularly update firmware to patch vulnerabilities.
+- Apply firmware updates promptly to patch discovered vulnerabilities.

 Access Controls and Physical Security